Bloor–Yonge station: History

 The station used to feature a small retail concourse along the corridor leading from the entrance at the south side of Bloor Street.
 This concourse was closed and disappeared during the construction of the office building at 33 Bloor Street East in the late 1980s.

 Due to its congestion, the TTC has had to expand the station.
 In 1992, it took advantage of building construction over the Yonge–University portion of the station to open it out and widen the platforms.
-This was the first stage of a plan, known as the Spanish solution, to enable trains to open their doors on both sides: the tracks would next have been slewed outwards within the widened station, and a central platform built between them.
-The TTC does not intend to proceed with that plan.

 In 1996, the station became accessible with elevators as one of the TTC's first accessible stations.

 The TTC experimented with crowd-control measures on the southbound platform of the Yonge–University level on November 24, 2009, and made these permanent as they allowed for improved passenger flow by discouraging crowding near the stairs leading to the Bloor–Danforth level.
 These measures also reduced dwell times by a few seconds, such that a few more trains can enter the station during rush hour without building additional capacity.

 Increasing ridership has led to overcrowding of the station and discussion of a potential Relief Line.
 The TTC took various crowd-control measures during peak periods; empty trains were often dispatched to the station to clear the platform.
 Signal upgrades and other improvements on Line 1 have relieved the station and line of some crowding, but a study conducted by Metrolinx concluded that the benefits would only last until 2031.

 As of March 2014, a trial for new numerical signage referring to the subway routes such as Line 1 for the Yonge line and Line 2 for the Bloor line were phased in on signs and maps at the station.

 In April 2019, as a 6-month trial project, the TTC installed floor decals along platform edges to direct rush-hour crowds boarding trains.
 The decals, located near where the train doors open, indicate where passengers on the platform should stand in order not to block passengers leaving the train.
 The decals have two background colours – grey and blue – where the blue decals (with a wheelchair symbol) indicate where passengers with mobility problems should board.
 The blue decals are installed near platform elevators.
 Such decals have already been successfully used at York University station.